IshaKhurana02/IshaKhurana02/README.md

 🔍 My interests include:

-📊 Data Analysis and Visualization\n
+📊 Data Analysis and Visualization..
-🤖 Machine Learning and Predictive Modeling
+🤖 Machine Learning and Predictive Modeling..
-🔄 Feature Engineering and Data Preprocessing
+🔄 Feature Engineering and Data Preprocessing..
-📈 Statistics and Applied Mathematics
+📈 Statistics and Applied Mathematics..

 💡 I believe in continuous learning and love to explore new tools and technologies in the data science ecosystem.
 I'm always excited to collaborate on projects that have a positive impact on the world.

 <!---